What is bunion surgery?

 often solves the problem.
 The goal of surgery is to relieve pain and correct as much

 deformity as possible.
 The surgery is not cosmetic.
-It is not meant to improve the
+It is not meant to improve how

 The type of surgery done depends on factors such as: